Attacks on Western cities prompt insurers to adapt

 Some of these newer policies are difficult to price and hard to model, but insurers are developing them to meet demand and maintain market share in a highly competitive market which has suffered several years of falling premiums.

-Insurance against attacks is typically offered as a standalone policy or add-on to property insurance and is underwritten by specialists such as Lloyd's of London insurers Beazley, Hiscox and Talbot and U.S. insurers like AIG.
+Insurance against attacks is typically offered as a standalone policy or add-on to property insurance and is underwritten by specialists such as Lloyd's of London insurers Beazley BEZG.L, Hiscox (HSX.L) and Talbot and U.S. insurers like AIG (AIG.N).

 Additions to the standard policies have begun to include "denial of access" policies to compensate for loss of business as a result of a police cordon following an attack, as well as "loss of attraction" policies to cover loss of revenue due to potential customers staying away from businesses further from the attack.